-That means we could animate against a background of Ultranet twice as fast, allowing us to produce more complex and realistic animation.
+When everything is ready the actor is videotaped, and at the That means we could animate twice as fast, allowing us to produce more complex and realistic animation.
 Our technology is always improving.

 Once the taping is done, the digitized images are turned over to the artists.
-The cels created by Movie 256 are used as a template When everything is ready the to enhance, colorize, or alter the actor is videotaped, and at the image in whatever way is necessame time, digitized into the computer.
+The cels created by Movie 256 are used as a template to enhance, colorize, or alter the image in whatever way is necessame time, digitized into the computer.
 The tape is kept as a backup and a piece of proprietary software created by Sierra called Movie 256 turns the video feed into individual animation cels.

-Where the technology doesn't exist
+Where the technology doesn't exist..

-.We create it
+..We create it!